senzing-garage/senzing-tools/README.md

 ### Using environment variables

 Environment variables may be used instead of command-line options.
-Each subcommand has it's own list of supported environment variables.
+Each command has it's own list of supported environment variables.
-So see a specific list, visit the appropriate subcommand.
+So see a specific list, visit the appropriate command.

-1. Subcommands:
+1. Commands:
     1. [initdatabase](https://github.com/Senzing/initdatabase#using-environment-variables)
     1. [servegrpc](https://github.com/Senzing/servegrpc#using-environment-variables)

 ### Using Docker

 The `senzing-tools` can be run from the `senzing/senzing-tools` Docker container.
-Each subcommand has it's own list of supported environment variables and command line options.
+Each command has it's own list of supported environment variables and command line options.
-So see a specific list, visit the appropriate subcommand.
+So see a specific list, visit the appropriate command.

-1. Subcommands:
+1. Commands:
     1. [initdatabase](https://github.com/Senzing/initdatabase#using-docker)
     1. [servegrpc](https://github.com/Senzing/servegrpc#using-docker)